Proudly serving the Greater Northern VA area

 Most homeowners understand that improving home insulation is a surefire way to cut the cost of heating and cooling, and that's where spray foam comes in.
 While homeowners consume spray foam in the form of small pressurized cans available an home centers and hardware stores, foam insulation contractors are busy doing large-scale spray foam operations -filling the spaces between studs, joists and rafters with the insulation that expands on contact.

-Contact us today for a Free Estimate for spray foam insulation in Sterling, Ashburn, Leesburg, and nearby areas including Great Falls, Reston, Herndon, Vienna, Middleburg, Purcellville, Waterford, and more.
+Contact us today for a Free Estimate for spray foam insulation in Sterling, Ashburn, Reston, and nearby areas including Great Falls, Herndon, Vienna, Middleburg, Purcellville, Fredericksburg, and more.

 Comfenergy can inspect and evaluate insulation and airtightness levels at your house and provide the right energy-saving solutions.
 Call or email for a free evaluation and insulation estimate today.

 There are different kinds of spray foam, and many people are confused about the differences between open-cell foam and closed-cell foam.
 Let's see if we can clear up some of this confusion.

 Like its name suggests, open-cell foam is made up of tiny bubbles that are interconnected.
 The bubbles hold air, which provides insulation value - typically between R-3.5 and R-4 per in.